ADHD Genes: Exploring the Role of Genetics, Environment, and Neurochemistry in ADHD

 The dopamine pathways have been extensively researched in ADHD, which is what methylphenidate (Ritalin) acts on.

 The dopamine reuptake transporter (DAT) is found in the striata and is the place where methylphenidate works.
 Scientists say that more DAT transporters in the striata, caused by genes or the environment, may be the cause of ADHD.
-But other results don’t agree, showing the inconsistency of ADHD’s molecular physiology. [ref]
+However, other results don’t agree, showing the inconsistency of ADHD’s molecular physiology. [ref]

 Dopamine is made from tyrosine utilizing the enzyme tyrosine hydroxylase (TH).
 Animal studies show that TH is reduced in the striatum of ADHD rats.
 Treadmill exercise increased TH and decreased ADHD.[ref]